wgmyers/temperamental/README.md

 ## Run It Yourself

-This is the result of two night's Bee In Bonnet and looks it.
+This is the result of three night's Bee In Bonnet and looks it.

 Not polished, very new, probably terrible.
 Pure JS, bit oldschool because so am I, no npm, no dependencies, no external anything, just download and run locally using